Learn to bake a delicious basic muffin recipe (with variations) to let you personalize a muffin for any day or any mood.

 - Cream together the butter, vegetable oil, vanilla, and sugars till smooth.

 - Add the eggs one at a time, beating to combine.

 - Whisk together the flour, baking powder, baking soda, cinnamon, salt.

 - Stir the flour into the butter mixture alternately with the milk, beginning and ending with the flour and making sure everything is thoroughly combined.

 - Fold in the berries or the mix in of your choice.

-- To prevent the berries from sinking to the bottom of the muffin, be sure to follow my tip in the video!
+- To prevent the berries from sinking to the bottom of the muffin, be sure to first toss them in a tablespoon or two of flour!

 - Spoon the batter evenly into the prepared pan, filling the cups nearly full.